MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-create-blanket-sales-orders.md

 > [!NOTE]
 > Blanket purchase orders work in a similar way as blanket sales orders.
 This documentation covers blanket sales orders only.

 ## <a name="to-create-a-blanket-sales-order"></a>To create a blanket sales order

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Blanket Sales Orders**, and then choose the related link.
 2. Choose the **New** action.
 3. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 4. Leave the **Order Date** field blank.
 When the separate sales orders are created from the blanket order, the order date of the sales order is set to equal the actual work date.
 5. On the **Lines** FastTab, create separate lines for each shipment.
 For instance, if your customer wants 1000 units split out equally between four weeks, you would enter four separate lines of 250 units each.

 ## <a name="to-create-a-sales-order-from-a-blanket-sales-order"></a>To create a sales order from a blanket sales order

 1. To create an order for any of the lines in the blanket sales order, remove the quantity in the **Qty. to Ship** field on all the lines that you do not wish to ship at this time.
-2. When you are ready to create orders, choose the **Make Order**m action, and then choose **Yes**.
+2. When you are ready to create orders, choose the **Make Order** action, and then choose **Yes**.
 A message appears informing you that the blanket order has been assigned an order number.
 Note that the blanket order has not been deleted.
 3. Choose the **OK** button.
 4. To see the results of the preceding steps, choose the **Line** action, choose the **Unposted Lines** action, and then choose the **Orders** action.
 5. On the **Sales Lines** page, select the appropriate sales order, choose the **Line** action, and then choose the **Show Document** action.

 The following applies to sales orders after they have been created from blanket sales orders: